MITLibraries/geo-harvester/README.md

   Harvest and normalize MIT geospatial metadata records.

 Options:
-  -i, --input-files TEXT     Directory location of source zip files (may be
+  -i, --input-files TEXT     Directory location of source record zip files
-                             local or s3).
+                             (may be local or s3).
 Defaults to env var S3_RESTRICTED_CDN_ROOT if not set.  [required] -s, --sqs-topic-name TEXT  SQS topic name with messages capturing zip file modifications.
 Defaults to env var
+                             GEOHARVESTER_SQS_TOPIC_NAME if not set.
+                             [required]
-                             GEOHARVESTER_SQS_TOPIC_NAME if not set.  [required] --skip-sqs-check           If set, will skip confirming that the SQS is empty for 'full' harvest.
+  --skip-sqs-check           If set, will skip confirming that the SQS is
+                             empty for 'full' harvest.
+  --preserve-sqs-messages    If set, SQS messages will remain in the queue
+                             after incremental harvest.
   -h, --help                 Show this message and exit.
 ```